colah/ByronTrialNotes/day2.md

          * "Post picture of the pass that would get them behind the G20 line" is misleading.
 French continued that he believes it related to getting into the secure zone.
                * actually : "Could someone who is a resident or works in the G20 post a picture of the pass that will get them behind the line"
                * May not be a home run, but its a hit.
-               * Council had French talk about the zones.
+               * Counsel had French talk about the zones.
 Surely, it would have been useful for Justice Marshell to know that there was an outer perimeter zone (which was open to everyone who lived or worked inside) and two interior ones.
                * Judge: He may not have known about the different security zones.
-               * Council: If he hadn't known, I'd submit that as someone investigating someone he believes was trying to forge passes, ought to have known.
+               * Counsel: If he hadn't known, I'd submit that as someone investigating someone he believes was trying to forge passes, ought to have known.
 He was certainly around people who would have known.
                * Judge: Not full fair frank, but possibly not out right misleading (approximate wording)
           * Affidavit talks about pictures of photos on surveillance camera
           * On page 9, this is describes it as, in his opinion, "intelligence gathering".